 Preheat your oven to 400° if you are using thick bacon and 375° if you are using regular thickness.

-Mix 1/2 cup of REAL maple syrup and 1 teaspoon Dijon mustard.
+Mix 1/2 cup of REAL maple syrup (not pancake syrup) and 1 teaspoon Dijon mustard.
 Place the raw bacon slices on the baking rack, making sure that the slices don't overlap.
 Baste the raw bacon liberally (on one side) with the syrup-mustard mixture.

 Bake thick bacon for 20 minutes and regular sliced bacon for 15 minutes.
 Remove from oven, flip the bacon over and baste the other side with the syrup-mustard mixture.
 Put back in oven and bake the thick slices for another 20 minutes and the regular slices for another 10 minutes.